 Additionally, runs can be awarded to the batting team via actions made by the bowling side:

 In any game of cricket, it’s likely that the fielding team will have made a small contribution to the batting team’s total.
 ‘Extras’ can be separated into two sections – fielding extras and bowling extras.
 Finally, runs can be allocated as penalties via a range of law infringements.

 The score in a cricket match is determined by ‘runs’.
 They are the equivalent of goals in football or points in a basketball match.
 The object of any cricket match is to score more runs than the opposition.
 In the established limited overs formats of One Day and T20, the team that scores most runs will win the game.

 This concept is carried over to test and first class cricket too although there is scope for the game to be drawn.
 If the team batting last hasn’t reached the target to win and they haven’t lost all of their wickets, the match is declared as a draw.
 Runs may not, therefore, guarantee a win but they remain important in the context of the final result.

 No matter what the form of the game may be, runs are pivotal to the outcome but how are they achieved?

-In theory, the batsmen can cross as many times as they like but it’s exceptionally difficult to score more than three runs in this way.
+In theory, the batsmen can cross as many times as they like and score any number of runs, but it’s exceptionally difficult to score more than three runs in this way.
 In all probability, the fielding side will have retrieved the ball and thrown it back to the bowler or wicket keeper.
 Alternatively, it will have crossed the boundary before the third or fourth run.

-The cricket field is confined within a boundary and, if the batsman strikes the ball beyond that boundary, they will score additional runs.
+The cricket field is confined within a boundary and, if the batsman hits the ball beyond that boundary, they will score additional runs.